xtensor-stack/xtensor/docs/source/expression.rst

     // Only two values have been computed

 That means if you use the same expression in two assign statements, the computation of the expression will be done twice.
-Depending on the complexity of the computation and the size of the data, it might be convenient to store the result of the expression in a temporary:
+Depending on the complexity of the computation and the size of the data, it might be convenient to store the result of the expression in a temporary variable:

 .. code::